Hybrid Downlink Beamforming with Outage Constraints under Imperfect CSI using Model-Driven Deep Learning: System Model and Problem Formulation

 \subsection{Energy-efficient Hybrid Beamforming with Inexact CSI}

 Next, we assume that only inexact \gls{csi}

-is available at the transmitter, where $\tbR_i \in \Cset^M$ such that $\hbR \succeq \nullmat$ is the \gls{csi} error resulting from, \eg, channel estimation error or feedback quantization.
+is available at the transmitter, where $\tbR_i \in \Cset^{M\times M}$ such that $\hbR \succeq \nullmat$ is the \gls{csi} error resulting from, \eg, channel estimation error or feedback quantization.
 Furthermore, let $\prdf{\cS}$ denote a probability distribution of system realizations $\cS = \oset{\oset{\bR_i, \tbR_i, \gamma_i, \vxi_i}_{i=1}^I, \pmax}$, where $\vxi_i$ denotes available auxiliary features that encode information about the characteristics of the \gls{csi} estimate.
 For instance, $\vxi_i$ may represent the quantization level of the channel feedback or the pilot power used during channel sounding.
-In addition, we define
+Specific choices of $\vxi_i$ are discussed in Sec.~\ref{sec:results}.
+In addition, we define a mapping